Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 ### The Algorithm:

 To summarize how the algorithm works, it relies upon bitsets and bitwise operations.
 Each hand is masked with two bitsets.
-I called the first 'face exists bitset', and the second 'face occurrences bitset'.
-The first fifteen-sized bitset determines what faces occur in the hand (A->2 'high ace to low order').
-If a face appears the bit is updated to '1', else it is left alone '0'.
-Once the first bitset is finished, the second sixty-sized bitset then determines the count of each facecard respectively.
+I called the first 'value (Symbol) exists bitset', and the second 'value occurrences bitset'.
+The first fifteen-sized bitset determines what values occur in the hand (A->2 'high ace to low order').
+If a value appears the bit is updated to '1', else it is left alone '0'.
+Once the first bitset is finished, the second sixty-sized bitset then determines the count of each value respectively.
 Once again this is ordered from Ace to Two (i.e, the first four left bits are keeping track of the number of ace cards in the hand while the lower four bits are keeping track of the number of two cards in the hand).

-Once the masking is complete, a rank can be found by simply taking mod fifteen of the second bitmask ('face occurrences bitset').
+Once the masking is complete, a rank can be found by simply taking mod fifteen of the second bitmask ('value occurrences bitset').
 Do note, this only works for a four-of-a-kind, full-house, three-of-a-kind, two-pairs, one-pair, and high-card hand ranks.
 The other four legal hand ranks require special checking.

-For straights, we use the first bitset ('face exists bitset'), and the fact that the binary number '11111' equals '31'.
+For straights, we use the first bitset ('value exists bitset'), and the fact that the binary number '11111' equals '31'.
 We take our first bitset, use bitwise AND with the negative of the same bitset to obtain the least significant bit ('LSB').
 Then divide the first bitset with the LSB which will normalize it.
 Finally, we check if the quotient of this